 When in Hyderabad, do as the Nizams!
 Pista House is the place for haleem all over India.
 It is honored with ‘geographical indication’ as the ‘Hyderabadi' haleem’.
 This haleem is so famous that they export it to countries like the Middle East, US, Europe, and Canada.
 They also retail the haleem to over 200 outlets across India.
 Hyderabad is considered a haven for sweets.
 Try the soft delicious loaves of sheermal and khubani-ka-meetha at Hotel Shadab.

 Ramadan Dessert Run

-Be it sewaiyyan-ka-meetha, dil-e-fidous or double-ka-meetha, you'll find these delicacies in the bazaars around Charminar during Ramadan.
+Be it sewaiyyan-ka-meetha, Dil-e-fidous, or double-ka-meetha, you'll find these delicacies in the bazaars around Charminar during Ramadan.
 Do grab a piece from the Mithai Minar or opt for the tower of sweets.
-Enjoy your food with a wisp of ittar (perfume) in the air and colourful stalls around you.
+Enjoy your food with a wisp of ittar (perfume) in the air and colorful stalls around you.
 And not to forget the crucnchiliously sweet cookies of Karachi Bakery.

-Other local favourites are Madina hotel, Nayaab Hotel and Cafe 555 for a delicious plate of biryani.
+Other local favorites are Madina hotel, Nayaab Hotel, and Cafe 555 for a delicious plate of biryani.

 Ramadan in Bengaluru

-We hope our food guide on Ramadan help you plan your evening this month and you’ll enjoy as much as we did on our food journey.
+We hope our food guide on Ramadan helps you plan your evening this month and you’ll enjoy it as much as we did on our food journey.
 You can also check our Mumbai Ramadan Food Guide and Delhi Ramadan Food Guide to know the local food secrets.